Big River police hunt for shooting suspect

-One man is in hospital and police are looking for another following an incident on the Big River First Nation on Sept.
+One man is in hospital and another is facing criminal charges following an incident on the Big River First Nation on Sept.
 5.

 RCMP were called at 9:50 pm to vicinity of Miami Beach with a reported gunshot and found that a vehicle was parked at the beach when an altercation happened between a number of people inside and outside of the vehicle.